Rob9315/Matcherial-gtk-theme/README.md

 Matcherial Gtk Theme
 ======

-# based on Matcha Gtk Theme, removes the tint
+# based on Matcha Gtk Theme, removes the tint and is made to look similar to the vscode material theme

 Matcha is a flat Design theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.